Lithill/Eponymous-Bosch/README.md

 #### Contacting
 * Be able to request an art commission
+* Choice of being emailed if an item on my wishlsit goes on sale

 #### Registration and User Accounts
 * Easily register for an account